yiminghu/AnnoPred/README.md

 * --user_h2=user_h2_est.txt: user-provided heritability estimation for each SNP.
 A text file with three fields: chr, snpid and per-snp heritability estimation.
 See test_data/user_h2_est.txt for example.

 ## Output files
+When --user_h2 is not provided, AnnoPred will output a set of files including two types of AnnoPred polygenic risk scores, phenotypes of testing data, prediction accuracy, posterior expectation estimation of the effect size of each snp.
+Take the output of code shown in 4) of previous section as an example:
+* test_output/test_h2_non_inf_y_0.1.txt: phenotypes of testing data.
+* test_output/test_h2_non_inf_prs_0.1.txt: AnnoPred PRS using the first type of priors (see manuscript for details).
+* test_output/test_h2_non_inf_auc_0.1.txt: prediction accuracy of AnnoPred PRS using the first prior: AUC for binary traits and correlation between PRS and y for continuous traits.
+* test_output/test_h2_non_inf_betas_0.1.txt: posterior expectation estimation of the effect size of each snps using the second type of prior.
+* test_output/test_pT_non_inf_prs_0.1.txt: AnnoPred PRS using the second type of priors (see manuscript for details).
+* test_output/test_pT_non_inf_auc_0.1.txt: prediction accuracy of AnnoPred PRS using the first prior: AUC for binary traits and correlation between PRS and y for continuous traits.
+* test_output/test_pT_non_inf_betas_0.1.txt: posterior expectation estimation of the effect size of each snps using the second type of prior.